dive-be/laravel-dry-requests/README.md

-# 🥵 Dry run your requests
+# X-Dry-Run your requests

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dive-be/laravel-dry-requests.svg?style=flat-square)](https://packagist.org/packages/dive-be/laravel-dry-requests)

 This package allows you to check if your requests would pass validation if you executed them normally.
 (The Laravel equivalent of `--dry-run` in various CLI tools, or what some call "preflight requests").

-🚀 Hit the endpoint **as users are entering information on the form** to provide real-time feedback with 100% accuracy.
+🚀 Hit the endpoint as users are entering information on the form to provide real-time feedback with 100% accuracy.

 🚀 Validate only a subset of data of a multi-step form to guarantee success when the form is eventually submitted.